bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 General Instance Infrastructure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The schemes below may help you to understand the dependency of entities in the system for each module instance type.
+The schemas below may help you to understand the dependency of entities in the system for each module instance type.

 Input module instance type works with the following entities types: